Engagement Dilemmas Solved

 Afraid you’ll hate the ring?
-Worried about not getting her ring size right, or if her father won’t give you permission?
-At Weddings Designed we don’t have all of the answers, but hopefully we can give you some advice on engagement etiquette which might help you out.
+Worried about not getting the ring size right, or if the father-in-law won’t give you permission?
+At Weddings Designed we don’t have all of the answers, but hopefully, we can give you some advice on engagement etiquette which might help you out.

 Can a woman propose?

-Let’s face it, it’s the 21st century and the same sex marriage law has been (finally) passed – women have been proposing for a long time.
-Whether you follow tradition and wait until the magic of 29th February, or take the plunge on any other day, visit our Leap Year Proposal pages for more advice.
+Ummm… of course!
+It’s the 21st century and the same-sex marriage law has been passed – women have been proposing for a long time.
+Whether you follow tradition and wait until the magic of 29th February, or take the plunge on any other day, visit our Leap Year Proposal pages for more advice on less “traditional” proposals.

 Should we pick the ring together?

 You can propose with, or without a ring – if they want to marry you it won’t matter to them whether you have a ring to ‘seal the deal’ or not.
 We’ve heard stories of people proposing using big comedy rings, or a necklace, a pair of Jimmy Choos, and even a flower.
 You don’t have to use a ring to propose…remember, there are no rules!
 Do it your own way.

 This writer’s best friend chose the ring with her husband-to-be, but he fibbed about when it’d be ready to collect and he still managed to surprise her with a proposal – so even if you pick it together, you can still be inventive with how and when you ask!

 Did you know that the idea that an engagement ring should cost as much as a month’s wages was first promoted by jewellers?
 It’s not a tradition, it’s a marketing ploy.
 Choose something they will love rather than something they will be scared to wear.
 If you really can’t afford any kind of ring – speak to your family, your great-gran’s ring could be hidden away waiting for a worthy person to wear it!

 Or consider lab-created diamonds rather than mined diamonds – they are an ethical and affordable choice!